iavilela/RNAseq/README.md

 A brief overview of the workflow will be given here.
 Bash and R scripts used to perform the described steps are available in the corresponding folders in this repository (`bashScripts` and `Rscripts`).
 Bash scripts were run on the IBU cluster (hence the SBATCH headers), while R-scripts were run on a local machine.

 ### Prefetching Data
 Stomata and Neuropil polysome reads of Rattus norvegicus were obtained from https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA550323 using `prefetch`.
 The obtained .sra files were converted to fasta.gz files using `fastq_dump`.
-The obtained files are stored in a dedicated directory called `fastq`.
+The obtained files are stored in a dedicated folder called `fastq`.
 These steps are carried out in the `prefetch.sh` script.

 ### Annotation Preperation
 Fasta files containing undesired RNA were obtained from `Ensembl` (rRNA, snRNA and snoRNA), `GtRNAdb` (rRNA) and `NCBI` (rRNA) and concatenated for subsequent mapping of our reads.
 Likewise, a Rattus norvegicus reference genome (Rattus_norvegicus.Rnor_6.0.dna.toplevel.fa.gz)  and a corresponding .gtf file (Rattus_norvegicus.Rnor_6.0.104.gtf.gz) were obtained from `Ensembl` for subsequent whole genome mapping and structural information.